Arithmetic of curves on moduli of local systems: Parabolic subvarieties

 Let $\Sigma$ be a surface of type $(g,n)$ satisfying $3g+n-3>0$, and let $X_k=X_k(\Sigma)$ for $k\in X(\del\Sigma,\C)$ be a relative character variety of $\Sigma$.
 Given a pants decomposition $P$ of $\Sigma$, the immersion $P\to\Sigma$ induces a morphism

 whose fibers for $t\in X(P,\C)$ will be denoted $X_{k,t}^P=\tr_P^{-1}(t)$.
 Let

 be the morphism induced by the immersion $\Sigma|P\to\Sigma$, where the product on the right hand side is taken over the connected components $\Sigma_i$ of $\Sigma|P$.
-It is clear that $(-)|_{\Sigma|P}$ is constant along each fiber $X_{k,t}^P$.
+Since $\pi_1\Sigma$ is a free group of rank $2$ and a point of $X(\Sigma_i)\simeq\A^3$ (see Example \ref{exfree}.(2)) is determined by the value of its traces along the boundary curves of $\Sigma_i$, it follows that $(-)|_{\Sigma|P}$ is constant along each fiber $X_{k,t}^P$.
 We make the following definition.